Executive Course | A.Y 2025-2026

 • Members and Affiliates FONDAZIONE TERZIUS

-Possibility of financing through Interprofessional Funds
+Financial support opportunities through Interprofessional Funds

 Discounted quotas for employees of the Lombardy Region: